elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes.md

 url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes
 score: -1.0
 related_article1:
-    id: 160300
+    id: 160054
     title: >-
-        How can prioritizing tasks and avoiding procrastination improve time management?
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 related_article2:
-    id: 160464
+    id: 160058
     title: >-
-        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
+        What are the benefits of study groups, and how do they contribute to collaborative learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
+    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
 related_article3:
-    id: 159956
+    id: 160072
     title: >-
-        How can prioritizing tasks and avoiding procrastination improve time management?
+        What role does educational psychology play in understanding student behavior and enhancing learning environments?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 related_article4:
-    id: 159967
+    id: 160148
     title: >-
-        What are the benefits of study groups, and how do they contribute to collaborative learning?
+        What should students consider when selecting courses to align with their career goals and balance their workload?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
 related_article5:
-    id: 160272
+    id: 160304
     title: >-
-        What are some effective strategies for structuring and delivering a presentation?
+        What is metacognition, and why is it important for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-strategies-for-structuring-and-delivering-a-presentation
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
 ---

 &nbsp;